rajofearth/rajofearth.github.io/_posts/2024-10-27-Beyond-the-Hype-How-AI-is-Actually-Transforming-Our-World.md

 ---

 *P.S.
-If you're wondering about that shoulder issue the Neko scan picked up – turns out I just needed to stop hunching over my laptop while editing podcasts.
+If you're wondering about that shoulder issue – turns out I just needed to stop hunching over my laptop while editing Studying.
 Sometimes the future of healthcare is just telling you to sit up straight!*

 ---